Codecademy/docs/content/pandas/concepts/dataframe/terms/reset-index/reset-index.md

 ## Example

-To follow along a copy of the [Austin_Animal_Center_intakes.csv](https://www.kaggle.com/datasets/jackdaoud/animal-shelter-analytics) can be downloaded from Kaggle.
+To follow along a copy of the [Austin_Animal_Center_intakes.csv](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm) can be downloaded from city of Austin data portal.

 ### Example Of The Original DataFrame